Case for Support

 This means that the Banting Research Foundation and the realization of its goal to strengthen the capacity for innovative health science in Canada is more important than ever.
 To continue to fund the best and the most promising new investigators in Canada, and encourage them the way Banting was encouraged, we need to provide more funding – so we don’t miss the next important discovery.

 Our goal is to enhance our capacity to support early-career health and biomedical researchers in Canada over the next several years.
-We want to continue the legacy that was started by a Department Chair willing to take a risk on a new investigator nearly 90 years ago.
+We want to continue the legacy that was started by a Department Chair willing to take a risk on a new investigator over 90 years ago.

 Here is how you can help us achieve our goal:

 Support the Endowment Fund

 Our endowment fund was created in 1925 and has since grown to over $4 million.
 This endowment provides funding for early-career health and biomedical researchers.
 However it has limited capacity.
-We want to protect the legacy that was established 90 years ago, and build our capacity to help launch the research careers of new investigators.
+We want to protect the legacy that was established over 90 years ago, and build our capacity to help launch the research careers of new investigators.
 This investment may lead to important discoveries in Canada.
 Your support will ensure that we can continue the legacy that was inspired by Banting.

 Support the Discovery Award Program

 Our Discovery Award program provides one-year research grants to applicants receiving the highest scores in an annual peer-reviewed competition.
 Grants are reviewed by a panel of accomplished scientists experienced in a wide range of health and biomedical research disciplines.
 Our funding generally supports pilot projects intended to enable early-career health and biomedical investigators to gather data that will strengthen subsequent applications for longer-term research grants from other funding agencies.
 Your contribution can go a long way in helping us to fund additional awards so we can support these researchers early in their careers.

 We have seen what can happen when someone is willing to take a risk on a new idea and invest in someone early on in their career.
 Please join us in taking a similar step and help to launch Canada’s next Banting.